-- 1.136 HMCTS provide the Secretary and support staff for Advisory Committees.
-The views of the HMCTS administration and Bench Chairs should be sought by inviting them to the relevant part of the Advisory Committee meeting. - 1.137 HMCTS administrative staff must not participate in other deliberations of the Advisory Committee, including discussions on individual applications or investigations carried out by the Advisory Committee. - 1.138 It is important for there to be productive working relations between Advisory Committees and Bench Chairs/Deputy Bench Chairs who should be involved in discussions about the needs of the bench, facilitated by the Advisory Committee Secretary or Deputy.
-For example, Bench Chairs have responsibility for managing sittings and granting leave of absence up to 12 months in any 24-month period (or 20 months where the absence is Covid-19 related).
-They may refer cases to the Advisory Committee where necessary and must provide a retrospective annual or bi-annual report to the Advisory Committee. - 1.139 When agreeing recruitment plans, Advisory Committees will need to consult, facilitated by Secretaries or Deputies, with chairs of Family Training, Approvals, Authorisations and Appraisals Committees around the needs of the family panel, and whether it is necessary for the Committee to recruit candidates directly to the family panel.
+- 1.135 HMCTS provide the Secretary and support staff for Advisory Committees.
+The views of the HMCTS administration and Bench Chairs should be sought by inviting them to the relevant part of the Advisory Committee meeting. - 1.136 HMCTS administrative staff must not participate in other deliberations of the Advisory Committee, including discussions on individual applications or investigations carried out by the Advisory Committee. - 1.137 It is important for there to be productive working relations between Advisory Committees and Bench Chairs/Deputy Bench Chairs who should be involved in discussions about the needs of the bench, facilitated by the Advisory Committee Secretary or Deputy.
+For example, Bench Chairs have responsibility for managing sittings and granting leave of absence up to 12 months in any 24-month period.
+They may refer cases to the Advisory Committee where necessary and must provide a retrospective annual or biannual report to the Advisory Committee. - 1.138 When agreeing recruitment plans, Advisory Committees will need to consult, facilitated by Secretaries or Deputies, with chairs of Family Training, Approvals, Authorisations and Appraisals Committees around the needs of the family panel, and whether it is necessary for the Committee to recruit candidates directly to the family panel.